 How is a latex allergy diagnosed?

 Your healthcare provider will ask about other health conditions you have.
-He will ask about your signs and symptoms, and blood may be taken for tests.
+He or she will ask about your signs and symptoms, and blood may be taken for tests.
 You may also need skin tests.
 Ask your healthcare provider for more information about the tests that you need.

 How is a latex allergy treated?

 - Antihistamines treat the symptoms of a mild latex allergy, such as a rash or hives.